Val Demings: 2022 U.S. Senate campaign

 In June 2021, Demings announced her candidacy for the Democratic nomination in Florida's 2022 U.S. Senate election.
 The incumbent U.S. Senator, Republican Marco Rubio, ran for reelection in 2022.
 In March 2022, PolitiFact reported that Demings falsely claimed that Rubio supported tax hikes.
 She lost to Rubio in the November 8, 2022, general election.

+Post-congressional career

+On July 25, 2024, President Joe Biden nominated Demings to serve as a member of the Board of Governors of the United States Postal Service.
+The U.S. Senate did not confirm her nomination and it expired at the end of the 118th Congress.

+In 2025, Demings was a speculated candidate to succeed her husband in the 2026 election for Mayor of Orange County, although she announced she would not run for the position in June.
+She has also been a speculated candidate for the 2027 Orlando mayoral election.

 Political positions

 Abortion

 Demings received a 100% voting score from NARAL Pro-Choice America for 2017, 2018, and 2019.
 She received a 100% rating from Planned Parenthood Action Fund for 2020.
 She has an F rating from the anti-abortion Susan B. Anthony List.

 Civil liberties

 Demings received a 100% rating from the American Civil Liberties Union for the 117th Congress.

 Climate and environment

 Demings received a 97% lifetime rating from the League of Conservation Voters based on scores from 2017 to 2021.

 Filibuster

 Demings supports eliminating the filibuster in the United States Senate.